 Virtually impossible, yes, but not entirely impossible.
 There are options out there to run a machine that is entirely open source, from firmware all the way up to the applications you run.
 Sure, I can almost hear you think, but it’s going to be some outdated, slow machine that requires tons of tinkering and deep knowledge, out of reach of normal users or people who just want to buy a computer, take it out of the box, and get going.

 What if I told you there is a line of modern workstations, with all the modern amenities we’ve come to expect, that is entirely open?
 The instruction set, the firmware for the various components, the boot environment, the operating system, and the applications?
 No firmware blobs, no closed code hiding in various corners, yet modern performance, modern features, and a full, modern operating system?

-Full disclosure: Raptor Computing Systems sent us the workstation as a loan, and it will be returned to them.
+Full disclosure: Planet Computers sent us the Cosmo as a loan, and it will be returned to them.
 They did not read this review before publication, and placed zero restrictions on anything I could write about.

 Now you’re playing with POWER